thepmsquare/square_file_store/README.md

 ### configuration

-update the settings in `config.ini` and `config.testing.ini` to match your environment (urls, logging, etc).
+update the settings in `config.ini` and `config.testing.ini` to match your environment (urls, logging, etc.).

 ### running the service